npickett-nichq/coral-template/wp-content/plugins/wpo365-login/README.txt

 == Changelog ==

+= v24.3 =
+* Feature: WPO365 can now send a daily notification to the administation email address if one of the application / client secrets is about to expire in the next 30 days.
+Consult [this article](https://www.wpo365.com/article/client-secret-expiration-notification/) for details.
+[LOGIN, MICROSOFT GRAPH MAILER]
+* Fix: The field to enter the Azure AD B2C / Entra External ID default policy is now unlocked for the free WPO365 | LOGIN version.
+[LOGIN]

+= v24.2 =
+* Fix: WPO365's SCIM server to support Azure AD User provisioning has been tested against (Microsoft's Entra ID SCIM Validator)[https://scimvalidator.microsoft.com/] and the resulting issues have been (mostly) resolved.
+[SCIM, INTRANET]
+* Fix: The field to enter the Azure AD B2C / Entra External ID domain name is now unlocked for the free WPO365 | LOGIN version.
+[LOGIN]
+* Fix: The fields "officeLocation" has been made available for use in a (customized) Employee Directory templates.
+[M365 APPS, INTRANET]

+= v24.1 =
+* Fix: User sync query tester now handles single quotes correctly, after the deprecated use of JavaScript's (un)escape method had been replaced previously.
+[SYNC, INTRANET, CUSTOMERS]
+* Fix: The plugin's updater will now display a notification when a newer version is available.
+[ALL]
+* Fix: Link to the updated documentation for the Mail Staging Mode in the release notes for v24 has now been fixed.
+[LOGIN]

 = v24.0 =
 * Breaking change: Testing the User synchronization query no longer requires the WPO365 REST API for Microsoft Graph to be enabled.
 Administrators, however, must update both WPO365 | LOGIN and the premium extension / bundle or else they cannot test the query.
 If the user sync query remains unchanged, it is no longer needed to test the query again.
 [SYNC, INTRANET, CUSTOMERS]
 * Deprecated: Administrators can not add new *Private pages* to the corresponding list on the plugin's *Authentication* configuration page anymore.
 Instead they must enable and configure the **Audiences** feature, which provide a more robust option to mark pages or post types as private i.e. to require a user to log in first.
 See the [online documentation](https://docs.wpo365.com/article/139-audiences) for details.
 [LOGIN+, ROLES + ACCESS, SYNC, INTRANET]